Unity-Technologies/com.unity.probuilder/docs/docs/toolbar/tool-panels.md

 - Choose Face editing from the [Edit Mode Toolbar](../toolbar/overview-toolbar/#edit-mode-toolbar)
 - Select a group of faces that you want to be smooth

-	- *If no faces are selected, or you are in [Object Mode](@todo), any Smoothing actions will be applied to the entire object*
+> *If no faces are selected, or you are in [Object Mode](../general/fundamentals/#object-vs-element), any Smoothing actions will be applied to the entire object*

-- **(A)** If any selected faces already have Smoothing Groups assigned, they will be highlighted.
+- **(A)** If any selected faces already have Smoothing Groups assigned, their group number will be highlighted.
 Clicking on a highlighted group will un-assign it.
 - **(B)** To assign the selected faces to a new Smoothing Group, click any available group button
 - **(C)** You can also assign Hard groups
 - **(D)** Press the "Clear" button to clear all Smoothing from the selected faces